mrzachnugent/newf/README.md

 **Prompts you with:**

-- Enter the new file name:
+- Enter the new folder name:

 - Enter the file name with it's file extension: